Florida’s ‘Don’t Say Gay’ expected to become law. What’s it mean?

 TALLAHASSEE, Fla.
 (NEXSTAR) – On Tuesday, the Florida Senate passed the state’s highly controversial bill banning certain discussions on sexual orientation and gender identities in schools.
 The bill now heads to Republican Gov. Ron DeSantis’ desk, where it’s expected to be signed into law.

-House Bill 1557, called the Parental Rights in Education bill, was passed in a 22-17 vote, CNN reports.
+House Bill 1557, called the Parental Rights in Education bill, was passed in a 22-17 vote, Nexstar’s WFLA reports.
 Once effective, the law would mean several changes in Florida schools.

 The law would apply to kindergarten through third grade classrooms – according to supporters the bill aims to shield students from material that’s not “age appropriate.”